hashgraph/asset-tokenization-studio/sdk/README.md

    - informationRight: the equity grants information rights to its holders.
    - liquidationRight:  the equity grants liquidation rights to its holders
    - subscriptionright: the equity grants subscription rights to its holders
-   - convertionRight: the equity grants convertion rights to its holders
+   - conversionRight: the equity grants conversion rights to its holders
    - redemptionRight: the equity grants redemption rights to its holders
    - putRight: the equity grants put rights to its holders
    - dividendRight: the equity grants dividend rights to its holders